Top five things to do in summery Lapland

 The best way to engage with the culture of Sámi is by visiting the Culture Centre Sajos, located in Inari.
 This cultural centre is an interesting and attractive meeting point for all visitors, yet it also serves a significant purpose.
 The centre houses the Sámi Parliament, making it one of the most important sites for indigenous culture in Finland.
 Sajos creates better conditions for the Sámi to maintain and develop their own languages, culture, livelihood and self-government.

-Another site to visit is the nearby museum and nature center, Siida.
+Another site to visit is the nearby museum and nature centre, Siida.
 Its exhibitions and events give visitors a window into the north by providing information on the vibrant Sámi culture and the surrounding arctic nature.

 Credits: Ville Fofonoff